mwdata-science/website/content/_index.md

 #### Updates

+📢 **October 9th 2021** - Updates from organizers  📢

+We have had a number of small online meetings with facilitators, and a final program for the whole event is almost ready.

+And just 9 days left now before Python Week of Code kicks off!
+We are very excited!
+If you are experienced with Python and interested in assisting us, please write info@mwdata.science.

 📢 **August 24th 2021** - Python Week of Code program  📢

 The headlines of the program for the Python Week of Code have been decided and are announced further down and in our [Call for Partipation](/cfp/).